trustenterprises/hedera-serverless-api/README.md

 ## What does it do?

-This API provides a simple but opinionated functionality layer between the Hedera JS client, We have cherry-picked a number of capabilities including:
+This API provides a simple but opinionated functionality layer between the Hedera JS client, we have cherry-picked and enhanced a number of capabilities including:

 - Consensus logging
 - Token creation